Danprog4/champtracker-tma/README.md

-# ChampTracker
+# Champtracker

-@ChampTracker in Telgram is a modern habit-tracking and challenge management application that helps users build discipline and track their progress through customizable challenges.
+@Champtracker in Telgram is a modern habit-tracking and challenge management application that helps users build discipline and track their progress through customizable challenges.

 ## 🚀 Features